-As today was Sunday Lunch day, we had my Mother with me and the full hooper four.
+As today was Sunday Lunch day, we had my Mother with us and the full Hooper four.
 Imogen and Abigail as fussy as usual, Me and Cat on the hunt for a good roast dinner.
-Imogen decided to go with the adults menu, while Abigail opted straight for Chicken Nuggets and Chips.
+Imogen decided to go with the adult’s menu, while Abigail opted straight for Chicken Nuggets and Chips.
 There are times when I love that their favourite is an option, but there are times when I’d love them to try something different.

 Sunday Lunch at Evan’s Bistro

 The Sunday menu has 2 courses for £12.75 or 1 course for £9.75.
 For the extra £3, we had to go with Starters and Mains.